JohnSnowLabs/johnsnowlabs/docs/en/alab/tasks.md

 ## Task Search by Text, Label and Choice

-Annotation Lab offers advanced search features that help users identify the tasks they need based on the text or based on the annotations defined so far.
+Generative AI Lab offers advanced search features that help users identify the tasks they need based on the text or based on the annotations defined so far.
 Currently supported search queries are:

 - text: patient -> returns all tasks which contain the string "patient";
 - label: ABC -> returns all tasks that have at least one completion containing a chunk with label ABC;